- Main sources

 - elements that contribute to the ‘symbolic plane’ (HVp6) judged an essential base for the writing of good lyric poetry and above which the poems of The Spirit Level are pitched: the warmth and security of his childhood and private memories, knowledge of classical mythic scenes, humble domestic objects – a whitewash brush, a sofa, a swing … endowed with talismanic significance;

-- portraits of friends and relatives are painted for their joie-de-vivre or their steadfastness; memories of parents: are things ‘the tide won’t wash away’ (The Strand);
+- portraits of friends and relatives are painted for their joie-de-vivre or their steadfastness; memories of an ageing father parent are things ‘the tide won’t wash away’ (The Strand);

 The bricklayer’s spirit level: